IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 To record a REST interaction or $operation, it is often necessary to complete the transaction in order to determine the Patient/Subject.
 Inspection of the potential returned results may be necessary.
 Some REST Search/Query requests and $operations include parameters limiting the results to a specific Patient, in these cases this parameter informs the inclusion of the Patient reference.

 The Patient as a Subject is distinct from when the Patient is an Agent.
 When the Patient is the User, they would be indicated in an .agent and the .entity element would not be necessary.
 Some examples would be when the Patient is using a Patient-Portal, or when the Patient is authoring Patient Generated Health Data (PGHD).
+Note that in SAML and oAuth the subject of these security tokens is the user.
+This is contextual use of the word 'subject', as in the context is the security token subject is the user agent.

 Finding AuditEvents by Patient:
 * Finding AuditEvents where the Patient is an agent, one would use the `agent` search parameter.